tushardas10/tushardas10/README.md

 # 👋 Hi there, I'm Tushar Das!

-🎓 I'm a BCA student at Parul University, passionate about building smart, real-world software solutions using Python, PHP, and web technologies.
+🎓 I'm a BCA graduate from Parul University, passionate about building smart, real-world software solutions using Python, PHP, and web technologies.
 I'm always eager to learn new tech and collaborate on exciting projects.

 ---